mellinoe/ShaderGen/README.md

 # ShaderGen

 A proof-of-concept library which generates shader code from C#.
-Currently, the project can generate HLSL (D3D11), GLSL-330 (core-GL-compatible) and GLSL-450 (Vulkan-compatible) shader code from a single shader source specified in C#.
+Currently, the project can generate HLSL (D3D11), GLSL-330 (core-GL-compatible), GLSL-450 (Vulkan-compatible), and Metal shader code from a single shader source specified in C#.

 ## Shaders in C#